 The vodka is distilled in a continuous column still.
-Though the brand originally claimed a four-time distillation, they now focus on the continuous distillation and decry other brand's focus on multiple distillations.
+Though the brand originally claimed a four-time distillation, Sobieski now focuses on the continuous distillation and decry other brands' focus on multiple distillations.

 One of the Best Cheap Vodkas Around

-Poland is known for its vodka and I have tasted some very exclusive vodkas from the country.
-As great as those expensive brands are, I have found Sobieski to be one of the best.
+Poland is known for its vodka and among the country's expensive brands, Sobieski is one of the best.

 This is "real vodka," a pure form of distilled spirit that is relatively tasteless while leaving your palate clean and refreshed.
 It does not have the heavy alcohol notes found in many of the cheaper brands.

-Sobieski is not afraid to call the vodka premium, a moniker typically reserved for those in the $25-50 price range, and I think that's fitting.
+Sobieski is not afraid to call the vodka premium, a moniker typically reserved for those in the $25-50 price range, but that description is fitting.
 Just because it costs less does not mean that it should taste like it.

-That makes this vodka one of my picks for a "well" vodka that can be kept in stock regularly in any bar.
+That makes this vodka one of our picks for a "well" vodka that can be kept stocked regularly in any bar.
 The additions of flavored vodkas have transformed the portfolio into one that is more versatile and can cover almost any vodka cocktail.

 Sobieski Clear Vodka Tasting Notes

 This base vodka has an aroma that is light and fruity, with no nauseating alcohol found in many of its price contemporaries.
-The taste is nice and smooth, clean and light, and virtually tasteless with the slightest hints of freshly harvested rye.
+The taste is nice and smooth, clean, light, and virtually tasteless with the slightest hints of freshly harvested rye.
 It finishes with a semi-dry fruit in a very short burst that leaves the palate refreshingly clean.

 This is everything you expect from a good Polish vodka and is fantastic chilled.